Super-Protocol/docs/docs/developers/CLI_commands/orders/get.md

 Display detailed information on an order.

-You can check any order, not only yours—this information is openly available for all orders on blockchain.
+You can check any order, not only yours.
+This information is openly available for all orders on the blockchain.

 ## Synopsis